vadzim/module-scripts/README.md

 Opinioned scripts for maintaing npm module.
 Includes linting, testing, transpiling.

+To use run `npx module-scripts init` in your package folder.

 `module-scripts` assumes that you store source files under `src` folder.

-Tip: please don't install or run if you have uncommited changes in your source ;)

 Caution: for now it formats the source code with tabs on and semicolons off.
 Other options are in TODO.